 JDL intends to file its PD application with the City Council in coming months.
 Once filed, the PD application would be introduced to City Council and referred to a future Chicago Plan Commission hearing.
 Prior the hearing, the proposal would be refined by the development team in coordination with City departments, local aldermen, neighborhood stakeholders and the general public.

-An initial virtual community meeting took place on Thursday, Nov.
-12, 2020.
+An initial virtual community meeting took place in November 2020.